 OpenOakland Logo Redesign

-Designing the visual identity of a community-led, civic tech organization
+Crafting the visual identity for a community-led, civic-tech organization

 Volunteer with OpenOakland

 OpenOakland is a nonprofit civic innovation organization that brings together coders, designers, data geeks, journalists, and city staff to collaborate on solutions to improve the lives of Oaklanders.
 We are part of Code for America’s Brigade program and hold frequent events for community, local government, and tech folks to work together.

 The original logo was developed quickly and leaned heavily on the City’s of Oakland’s old tree logo.
 Due to this mark, and OpenOakland’s city centered projects, many people erroneously believed that the organization was officially affiliated with the city government.
 After recently clarifying and revisiting its mission, values, and identity, OpenOakland was even better poised for an updated visual identity.

 We began the branding process with an overview of what the organization’s identity and mission were.
 Some of this had been recently redefined through a series of leadership meetings and workshops, so I picked up with that.